-The primary objective of this study is to document the amount of water applied to the experimental plots of the P. Brown fertigation study (including the collection of data related to ETc), and to monitor the effects of the grower's irrigation management on tree SWP at these sites.
-At one site (Belridge), more detailed measurements of soil moisture were made in the contrasting fertilizer treatments being applied in order to document whether fertilizer management can also influence tree water demand.
+The primary objective of this study is to document the amount of water applied to the experimental plots of the Patrick Brown fertigation study (08-WATER3-Brown Development of a Nutrient Budget Approach to Fertilizer Management in Almond).
+This includes the collection of data related to ETc, monitoring the effects of the grower's irrigation management on tree stem water potential (SWP) at these sites.
+At one site (Belridge), more detailed measurements of soil moisture will be made in the contrasting fertilizer treatments being applied in order to document whether fertilizer management can also influence tree water demand.
 We anticipate that the SWP data will serve as an important covariate in statistical analyses of the Brown study data, particularly any recommendations based on the relation of applied N to tree N status.
 A broad objective of this combined research effort is to determine whether there is an optimal combination of tree water and nutrient status to achieve high and sustainable almond yields and quality.